 The names Bond, James Bond.
 Never has there been such an iconic catchphrase in the British movie industry.
-James bond is notorious for his fast cars, super cool gadgets and his licence to
+James bond is notorious for his fast cars, super cool gadgets and his licence to kill smoke.

 Ok maybe I made that last one up, but according to Australian public health expert, Prof Simon Chapman, a scheme which would require a smoker to pay for a licence before being able to purchase cigarettes is suggested as the latest in a bid to discourage smoking.